On profinite subgroups of an algebraic group over a local field: Introduction

 Therefore cohomological methods are not sufficient to conclude.
 We are using topological properties of rational points.
 One of them is the following:

-\begin{Def} A topological group $G$ is called \textbf{Noetherian} if it satisfies the ascending chain condition on open subgroups; this means that any sequence of increasing open subgroups of $G$ is eventually constant. \end{Def}
+\begin{Def} A topological group $G$ is called \textbf{Noetherian} if it satisfies the ascending chain condition on open subgroups; this means that any increasing sequence of open subgroups of $G$ is eventually constant. \end{Def}

 \begin{Ex} (1) The discrete abelian group $(\ZZ,+)$ is Noetherian since any subgroup of $\ZZ$ is an ideal of the Noetherian ring $\ZZ$.

 (2) By Example \ref{ex:compact:open:subgroups}, the additive group of a non-Archimedean local field is not a Noetherian group since it has an infinite strictly increasing sequence of open subgroups, namely $(\varpi^{-n} \mathcal{O}_k)_{n\in \NN}$. \end{Ex}